International Relations Grants Program Council for Australian-Arab Relations (CAAR) 2019-2020 Grant Guidelines

-The Department of Foreign Affairs and Trade will evaluate the Council for Australian-Arab Relations 2017 activities to measure how well the outcomes and objectives have been achieved.
+The Department of Foreign Affairs and Trade will evaluate the Council for Australian-Arab Relations 2019-20 grant program activities to measure how well the outcomes and objectives have been achieved.
 Your grant agreement requires you to provide information to help with this evaluation.

 13.5 Publicity and acknowledgement